UCAT

 It is also important to note that ATAR entry requirements and cut-offs vary from year to year and the continuous impact of the COVID-19 pandemic renders these changes even more difficult to predict.

-University Specific Undergraduate Medicine Requirements
+University-Specific Undergraduate Medicine Requirements

-From us at Fraser’s, our biggest recommendation is that if you are truly passionate about securing a place at one of the medical schools listed above, cast your net wide!
 Apply to as many medical schools as possible, as this will ultimately heighten your overall chance of securing a place at one of many prestigious medical schools in Australia.

 The compounding factors of varying weighting across the three core assessment criteria, in addition to the natural subjectivity of the interview process, means applying to multiple universities best increases your chances of securing a medical place.

-Undergraduate Medicine Fee Structures
+Undergraduate Medicine Fee Structures in Australia Explained

 It can be a major challenge to get your head around the types of places available and how to pay your medical school fees.